atrosekta/rust-electrical-wiki/content/utils.md

 - Mount a Computer Station and in the bottom left, add the ID for the Drone.
 - Select the ID from the list and start flying.
 - Use W, A, S, D to move.
 Use the mouse to look around.
 Shift and Ctrl to go up and down.
+- Add the ID to the `Rust+` app to control the Drone from outside the game.
+The player must disconnect from the server before remote access is allowed.
 - It is damaged easily from impacts.
 - Logging out of the drone mid flight will cause it to fall to the ground.
 - It has a limited range of around 500 meters or 3.33 grid squares.